Luthaf/vesin/docs/src/index.rst

         Then you'll need to copy both ``include/vesin.h`` and ``vesin-single-build.cpp`` in your project and configure your build system accordingly.

+        **TorchScript:**

+        The TorchScript API does not support single file build, please use one of the CMake options instead.

     .. tab-item:: C/C++ (global installation)